maelink-communications/server/CLIENTS.md

 ### Aquatic
 By: mybearworld<br>
 *Client capabilities are not known at the moment.
-A screenshot posted of the client has suggested that it supports minimal inbox and Home capabilities.*
+A screenshot posted of the client has suggested that it supports minimal inbox and Home capabilities.*<br>
 **Verified to work on**: <0.3.1b
 ### "Promenade"
 By: daydreamyy (+ contributors.)<br>